showdowmaxi/project/README.md

-This folder contains guided and unguided projects from DataCamp
+This folder contains guided, unguided and competition projects from DataCamp

 Guided projects allow practicing data science skills in data cleaning, data visualization, and machine learning algorithms.
 Some projects have some existed codes with relevant hints for the next steps to complete the entire project.